semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard-beta.md

 A table listing projects from most open findings to least, grouped by product or severity.
 Lower values are better.

 :::tip
-It is recommended to prioritize triage and remediation on the top projects listed in this table, especially if the priority filters are enabled.
+It is recommended to prioritize triage and remediation for the top projects listed in this table, especially if the priority filters are enabled.
 :::

 ![Findings by project pane.](/img/dashboard-findings-by-project.png#sm-width-noborder)